ellethee/argparseinator/docs/source/argparseinator.rst

 default_cmd
 -----------
-When we have multiple commands we can set a default one wich will be used if :class:`ArgParseInator` can't find a valid command in ``sys.argv``
+When we have multiple commands we can set a default one which will be used if :class:`ArgParseInator` can't find a valid command in ``sys.argv``